sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.4.md

 === Unicode characters for various symbols in plain text outputs ===

-Various unicode characters have been introduced for plain text display ([[https://trac.sagemath.org/ticket/30473|#30473]]).
+In plain text mode, various symbols are now displayed by means of Unicode characters instead of ASCII workarounds ([[https://trac.sagemath.org/ticket/30473|#30473]]).
 This regards

  * arrows for maps on manifolds:
 {{{